-Reviewed May 27, 2026
+Reviewed July 13, 2026

-What is Facial Index?
+What is facial index?

 The facial index, also called the face height-to-width ratio in clinical anthropometry, is the ratio of vertical face height (nasion to gnathion) divided by bizygomatic width.
 Anthropologists use it to sort faces into leptoprosopic (tall, narrow), mesoprosopic (oval, average), or euryprosopic (broad, short).
 That category drives a lot of orthodontic and aesthetic planning.